 American Gold Buffalo Coin

 American Gold Buffalo CoinsMany of the gold coins that are popular in the United States have a 22 karat quality to them, or just over 91% gold with other metals forming an alloy.
 That isn't the case with the American Gold Buffalo.
-Authorized for creation in 2015 by the Presidential $1 Coin Act, these are the first .9999 24K gold coins that were ever struck by the United States Mint.
+These are the first .9999 24K gold coins that were ever struck by the United States Mint.

 Like their American Gold Eagle counterparts, the face value of the Gold Buffalo is $50.
 The content and purity of each coin is guaranteed by the US government, which makes them a highly sought after collectible gold coin.
 When there is economic uncertainty, investors tend to turn to gold to help protection their portfolio.
 Instead of shares or ETFs as a gold investment, the American Gold Buffalo gives you a real, tangible way to invest.